 As the owner or “keeper” of a car, you will be issued with an owner’s certificate containing the following information:

-Your vehicle registration document is called a V5C but is more commonly referred to as a “log book”.
+Your vehicle registration document is officially called a V5C, but is more commonly referred to as a “vehicle logbook”.

-To change the name and address details associated with your car, you simply need to fill in the “red form” and send it to the DVLA for processing.
+To change the name and address details associated with your car on your logbook, you’ll need to fill in the relevant form (found within your V5C) and send it to the DVLA for processing.

 How to change address and name details on V5C

 Go to Section 6 in your logbook and fill in the relevant name and address fields on the red form.
 Sign and date Section 8 and then post the whole log-book back to the DVLA at the following address:

 Alternatively, if your road tax renewal is due in the next four weeks, you can take your V5C to the Post Office and update your name and/or address details at the same time as taxing your car.

 Remember to take a photocopy of your MOT certificate along with you.